Azerbaijan travel guide

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-British nationals travelling to Azerbaijan are usually required to get a visa in advance.
+British nationals travelling to Azerbaijan usually need to get a visa in advance.
 Specific conditions apply, see the Azerbaijan Ministry of Foreign Affairs website for further details.

 A simplified online visa system was introduced in January 2017.
-You can make an application on the Asan Visa website.
+You can apply on the Asan Visa website.
 Electronic visas are valid for 30 days and are single entry.
 You won’t be able to extend an electronic visa once you’ve arrived in Azerbaijan.
 The website also has an “urgent” option which provides a quicker service for an extra fee.
 Electronic visas cannot be issued to persons travelling on Emergency Travel Documents (ETDs).